University of Washington Bothell Advisory Board

-Prior to his current role, Preston was a Senior Associate Administrator at the University of Washington Medical Center.
-He served at the University of Washington Medical Center since 1998.
-Prior to that, he was Chief Executive Officer of a rural hospital in Page, Arizona as part of the Samaritan Health System and served in senior leadership roles at Stevens Hospital in Edmonds and Ballard Community Hospital in Seattle.
+Before joining Providence, he served as the senior associate administrator for the University of Washington Medical Center.
+Prior to that, he was chief executive officer of a rural hospital in the Samaritan Health System in Page, Arizona.
+He also served in senior leadership roles at Stevens Hospital in Edmonds, Wa and Ballard Community Hospital in Seattle.

 Neil Azous is the Founder, Managing Member, and Chief Investment Officer of Rareview Capital LLC, a SEC registered investment advisor that specializes in income solutions and global macro investing.

 Neil has two decades of experience across the financial markets.
 Prior to founding Rareview Capital, Neil was a Managing Director at Navigate Advisors where he specialized in constructing portfolios and advising on risk.
 On Wall Street, his career included roles at UBS Investment Bank and Donaldson Lufkin & Jenrette, where his responsibilities comprised of trading derivatives, hedging solutions, asset allocation and fundamental securities analysis.
 He began his career at Goldman Sachs in Fixed Income, after completing both the firm’s Analyst and Associate training programs.